iwishiwasaneagle/janhendrikewers.uk/_posts/2022-01-07-how_to_make_your_blog_searchable.md

   - search
 ---

 I got bored today and decided I needed a tool to let readers search my {{site.posts | size}} blog posts.
 Writing my own backend API and such was too tedious so I got inspiration from the [Bootstrap docs](https://getbootstrap.com/docs/5.1/getting-started/introduction/) and decided to look into Algolia.
-Lukily for me, the kind folks at Algolia have already created a [Jekyll tool](https://github.com/algolia/jekyll-algolia) for me to use!
+Luckily for me, the kind folks at Algolia have already created [Jekyll tool](https://github.com/algolia/jekyll-algolia) and [autocomplete.js][ac.js] for me to use!

 In this post I will talk you through my installation and implementation of Algolia.